 Use this tool to create a simple or multiple linear regression model for explanation or prediction.
 Available in Excel using the XLSTAT software.

-Linear regression is, without doubt, one of the most frequently used statistical modeling methods.
+Linear regression is undoubtedly one of the most frequently used statistical modeling methods.
 A distinction is usually made between simple regression (with only one explanatory variable) and multiple regression (several explanatory variables) although the overall concept and calculation methods are identical.

 The principle of linear regression is to model a quantitative dependent variable Y through a linear combination of p quantitative explanatory variables, X1, X2, …, Xp.
-The determinist is written for observation i as follows:
+The linear regression equation is written for observation i as follows:

 yi = a1x1i + a2x2i + ... + apxpi + ei